-Trade with the EU matters a lot, but less than it used to
+Trade with the EU matters a lot, but slightly less than it used to

-That share has been declining, because exports to other countries have been increasing at a faster rate.
+That share was declining until 2013, when exports to other countries increased at a faster rate.
 Since then the share has held steady.

 It’s sometimes argued that these statistics overstate the proportion of UK exports that go to the EU, because a lot of goods pass through ports like Rotterdam before being shipped to a final destination outside the EU.

 Both the Office for National Statistics and the government's review of our EU membership have concluded that it's hard to quantify the extent of this ‘Rotterdam effect’ or establish whether it's a serious problem for the statistics.

 The ONS has estimated that it may account for around 2% of all exported goods and services to the EU.